ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 ```
 If you used the generator, There will already be a flag configured that expects the path to an initial config file.
 You can find this flag in the root.go file under the initConfig() function.
-As you can see, it uses viper again to do this.
+As you can see, it uses Viper again to do this.

 Good news!
 We don't have to do it ourselves!
 The only thing we need to do is to extract the variables from the file.